Best NiceHash Alternatives

-If you are looking for a good crypto-mining marketplace, continue reading to find out a suitable NiceHash alternative for you in our 2020 guide.
+If you are looking for a good crypto-mining marketplace, continue reading to find out NiceHash alternatives that suit all your preferences.

 Unfortunately, in December 2018, the Slovenian cryptocurrency mining company fell victim to an attack, and hackers managed to get away with 4700 BTC valued at close to $60 million.

 Even though NiceHash proved that the team behind the project is composed of true professionals, and mining operations were quickly relaunched after various internal investigations, there are some out there that have lost faith in NiceHash.